balinttamas87/tv-guide/README.md

 - Load schedules starting from the current time.
 - Images could be in webp format.
 - Would be nice to only query the services and schedules that we need to render within the window via GraphQL.
+- Error handling (i.e: when there is no response from the server we could show a dialog to the user and let them know there has been an issue and what action they could take).
+For this we could compose a new modal from our <Modal /> component or use a snackbar instead.
+- Increased test coverage and better tests.

+There are many things that could be improved.
+However, I would not want to make this readme too long.
+I did some research about tv guides.
+I have examanined around 10 of them.
+Most of them in the UK and some international ones in different countries.
+My favourite would be a combination of the following 3 when it comes to UI/UX. https://www.tvguide.com/listings/ (easy on the eyes) , https://www.sky.com/tv-guide/, (reliable) https://www.freeview.co.uk/tv-guide (different layouts)

 ## Things that I have experimented with for the first time